florianschanda/miss_hit/LEXING_ISSUES.md

 [x; y] = size(1)';
 ```

+Ideally, in the parser we know if we're dealing with a matrix or not;
+so we can directly reject some expressions.
+Otherwise we'd have to go
+back after we've seen the `=` and either re-parse or do much deeper
+analysis; or reject during semantic analysis.

-Hence the lexer should distinguish between a matrix and assignment
+To make this easier the lexer should distinguish between a matrix and
-targets.
-This essentially involves looking ahead matching brackets to
+assignment targets.
+This essentially involves looking ahead matching
-find the first non-whitespace character following the closing `]`.
-If
+brackets to find the first non-whitespace character following the
-it is a `=` then we deal with an assignment target, if not then it
+closing `]`.
+If it is a `=` then we deal with an assignment target, if
-must be a matrix.
+not then it must be a matrix.

 This look-ahead is not easy, since strings can appear legitimately.
 For
 example: